 Academic Enrichment

-A Levels are all about exploring your true academic interests, discovering the rewards of independent scholarship and intellectual curiosity.
+A Levels are about exploring your academic interests in depth, discovering the rewards of independent scholarship and intellectual curiosity.

 Beyond the curriculum we offer a programme for academic enrichment that includes a dynamic weekly lecture series, and there are many opportunities for developing vital leadership skills, and giving back to the wider community by taking part in meaningful voluntary work.